 BASIC ALL ROUND LIFE JACKET

-This is an example of a good all round life jacket that can be used for all water activities.
-It's a good choice for all round SUP because of it's low profile and uninhibited arm movement.
+This is an example of a good all-around life jacket that can be used for all water activities.
+It's a good choice for all-around SUP because of its low profile and uninhibited arm movement.

-The smaller profile is idea for beginners as it makes climbing on to the board easier and keeps heat and weight down.
+The smaller profile is ideal for beginners, as it makes climbing onto the board easier and keeps heat and weight down.

 KAYAK / SUP LIFE JACKET